vbilopav/VerySimpleRestClient/README.md

 Because almost all .NET projects I've seen have some kind of `HttpClient` abstraction.

-Because you probably just want to to send some REST/HTTP request and get the response, not juggle multiple disposlable objects and multiple serializations and deserializatons, you just one want one line of code that sends the request.
+Because you probably just want to to send some REST/HTTP requests and get the response - not juggle multiple disposlable objects and multiple serializations and deserializatons - you just one want one line of code that sends the request and read the response.

-`HttpClient` is big interface with many pitfalls, mistakes happen.
+`HttpClient` is pretty big and complex interface, there with many pitfalls and more often then not - mistakes and bugshappen.

-This is mine solutuion.

-I don't want to repeat this type of work for every project.
+So, this is mine solution that I'm using in various projects.
+I really don't wan't to write `HttpClient` helpers all over again, so hence this library.

 ## Quickstart

-is the only start.
+... is the only start.

-Just install `VerySimpleRestClient` NuGet package and add using directive `using VerySimpleRestClient;`.
+Just install `VBSoftware.VerySimpleRestClient` NuGet package and add using directive `using VerySimpleRestClient;` or reference static classes directly.
+There are only two of them:

+- `SimpleClient` to get the response (from get or post or put or delete).
+- `Client` to get the response as well some ordinary http data like status code and stuff ...

 No injection, no configuration, no nothing...